drforr/Perl-Mogrify/README.md

     ranging from 1 (least severe violations) to 5 (most severe violations).
 The default is 5.
 For a given `-profile`, decreasing the `-severity` will usually reveal more Transformer violations.
-You can set the default value for this option in your `.perlcriticrc` file.
-Users can redefine the severity level for any Transformer in their `.perlcriticrc` file.
+You can set the default value for this option in your `.perlmogrifyrc` file.
+Users can redefine the severity level for any Transformer in their `.perlmogrifyrc` file.
 See ["CONFIGURATION"](#configuration) for more information.

     If it is difficult for you to remember whether severity "5" is the most or